hasibullahh/hasibullahh/README.md

 ## Contact

-Feel free to reach out to me at hasibullahhmaidi@yahoo.com
+Feel free to reach out to me at hasib@electron-soft.net or hasibullahhamidi@yahoo.com

 <!-- **hasibullahh/hasibullahh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.